 Her current interests include perioperative arrest and crisis management.
-Dr. O’Guin volunteers on professional committees including the NBCRNA Continued Professional Certification Assessment Standard Setting Committee (2018) and the AANA Foundation Spring Grant Review Committee (2019).
+Dr. O’Guin volunteers on professional committees including the NBCRNA Continued Professional Certification Assessment Standard Setting Committee (2018) and the AANA Foundation Spring & Fall Grant Review Committees (2019).
 She was a member of the group attending the AANA Inaugural Health Policy Institute class at George Mason University (2019).
 She is a member of the AANA Faculty Stabilization Task Force (2020; 2021).
 She is the Sigma Theta Tau Chapter Counselor for the DNAP students and an article reviewer for the International Student Journal of Nurse Anesthesia.
 Dr. O’Guin is also both a member of the Honor Council for the University and of the Faculty Development Committee for the School of Nursing and Health Studies.

 Scholarly publications and presentations have included: